Lartu/led/README.md

  - `r <line>` allows retyping of line `<line>`.

  ### License
- Lute was created by [Lartu](https://lartu.net) and is released under the GPLv3 license.
+ led was created by [Lartu](https://lartu.net) and is released under the GPLv3 license.